Tulip Siddiq: Recognition

 In January 2013, Siddiq was named in the "British Bangladeshi Power & Inspiration 100".
 In December 2014, she was named by The Guardian as "one to watch" in British politics.
 In April 2015, The Sunday Times described her as one of the "rising stars" of the Labour Party.

+In December 2022, Siddiq was shortlisted for the New Statesman Positive Impact Award for her campaign for the releases of her constituent Nazanin Zahari Ratcliffe from detention in Iran.
+Of the award, Siddiq said: "getting my constituent Nazanin Zaghari-Ratcliffe home earlier this year will likely be one of the biggest victories of my political life.
+After spending six years of sleepless nights wondering if she will ever be reunited with her husband and young daughter, her safe return home made me feel like my work does make a difference."

 Controversies

 Remarks to Channel 4 producer

 In November 2017, Siddiq apologised for offensive remarks directed at a pregnant Channel 4 producer.
 The incident occurred after the producer questioned Siddiq about her perceived failure to address the enforced disappearance of British-trained barrister Mir Ahmad Bin Quasem in Bangladesh during her aunt Sheikh Hasina's tenure as Prime Minister, a government widely criticized for human rights abuses and authoritarian rule.
 Siddiq said that she could not answer, having no place in Bangladeshi intelligence or government, nationality or citizenship, being a British-born UK citizen working in the British government.

 After the interview with Channel 4 News reporter Alex Thomson, Siddiq is quoted as saying to the producer "Thanks Daisy for coming.
 Hope you have a great birth because child labour is hard."
 Thomson interpreted this as a "hostile statement" and complained to several bodies and organisations about the apparent threat.
 In 2018, Siddiq praised Sheikh Hasina, calling her a "great role model" for her daughter.

 Allegations of ties to the Bangladesh Awami League

+Siddiq at a meeting with former Speaker of Jatiya Sangsad Shirin Sharmin Chaudhury in 2015 in Bangladesh.

 In 2019, Siddiq denied involvement in Bangladeshi politics but faced accusations of utilizing Awami League supporters in her Hampstead and Kilburn campaign.
 Footage from a 2017 meeting showed her expressing gratitude to these supporters, stating, "Without your support, I would not have been able to win my seat."
 Previously, she acknowledged working for the Awami League's EU and UK lobbying unit and election strategy team.
 Two Labour officials also claimed that the Awami League supported her 2024 election campaign.

 In 2015, Siddiq spoke at an event for the Centre for Research and Information (CRI), a group accused of disseminating misinformation in support of Sheikh Hasina's government.
 Siddiq praised her aunt's leadership at the event, despite later attempts to distance herself from Bangladeshi politics.

 In August 2024, it was revealed that Siddiq resided in a property owned by a businessman with close ties to the Awami League.
-Two years earlier, she faced scrutiny for living in a home owned by Salman F Rahman, an Awami League minister and business tycoon.
-The property was registered under Rahman's son through an offshore company in the Isle of Man.